-Join Simon Walker for an in-depth discussion in this video Observing Michelangelo to understand high and low contrast, part of The Art of Color Correction: Artistic Color Grading on the Timeline.
+Join Simon Walker for an in-depth discussion in this video Observing Michelangelo to understand high and low contrast, part of Color Correction: Artistic Color Grading on the Timeline.

 So, what sort of stories can we tell with high contrast and low contrast images?
 We can get a good indication of a low contrast story by looking at Michelangelo's Sistine Chapel painting.
 So, make sure you're having a look at the Art Reference PDF and click on the link to Michelangelo's Libyan Sibyl, which is a detail from the Sistine Chapel.
 In this painting, we can see a subtle use of pastel oranges, mauves, and greens, set against a neutral stone effect background.
 The colors aren't overly saturated, but they still appear to be vibrant.